SusmitaPalmal/MGCN-CalRF/README.md

 # MGCN-CalRF
-From each dataset among six different modalities the edges have been established among the samples.
-We have used pearson correlation for this.
-It is done in graphdatapreprocessing.py.
-For single modality combinations the classification code is available in GCNCalRF_1combo.py.
-Required Pythoh version 3.7.
-Detailed software requirements are given in the 'software requirement.txt' file.
-For any query regaring the code and data contact here: susmitapalmal11@gmail.com
+Edges have been established among the samples in each dataset from six different modalities.
+Pearson correlation has been used for this purpose, implemented in graphdatapreprocessing.py.
+The classification code for single modality combinations is available in GCNCalRF_1combo.py.
+Python version 3.7 is required.
+Detailed software requirements are provided in the 'software requirement.txt' file.
+For any queries regarding the code and data, please contact susmitapalmal11@gmail.com.